netsensei/Rum/README.md

 2. Configure your .drushrc file with the rum specific options.
 Rum will tell you when its' missing a crucial configuration parameter

-WARNING: INSTALL AT YOUR OWN RISK!
-THIS IS STILL AN UNFINISHED PROJECT.
-Rum will interact (add/remove) with your installation, so things might break severely.

 Roadmap
 -------